 Older Versions of Chess

 The rules of chess weren't always as they exist today.
-Chess has existed in various forms since the 6th century and has gone through many changes over the years.
-The first chess game, Chaturanga, was developed in the 6th century, followed by xiangqi and shogi.
+Chess has existed in various forms since the sixth century and has gone through many changes over the years.
+The first chess game, Chaturanga, was developed in the sixth century, followed by xiangqi and shogi.

 02 of 07